 What is active and passive vocabulary?
-A learner’s passive vocabulary is the words that they understand but don’t use yet.
+Passive vocabulary refers to words that learners understand but are not yet able to use.
 Active vocabulary, on the other hand, is the words that learners understand and use in speaking or writing.

 When learning a language, should we focus more on developing an ability to speak or on building up our understanding of the language?
 This is a common question language learners ask, especially at the beginning of their language learning journey.
 Here are my views.

-It is impossible to be fluent if you can’t understand.
 The native speaker with whom you’re going to speak is always going to have a bigger vocabulary than you, so your understanding needs to be of a higher level than your speaking.
-What’s more, in any language, even our own, we usually spend more time listening than we do speaking.
+What’s more, in any language, even your own, you usually spend more time listening than you do speaking.
 You’ve got to understand what people are saying around you.

 What do they often do in classrooms?
 They encourage people to speak, and speak correctly right from the beginning.
 But beginner learners have no context, no familiarity with the language.
 It just becomes a matter of rote cramming of information that is relatively meaningless.

-Of course there’s no question that when you speak you are going to struggle and stumble.
-It’s embarrassing, you can’t say what you want.
-All of those things are true.
+It’s embarrassing, if you can’t say what you want.
+This is true.
 If, however, you at least understand what the person is saying, if you have a large passive vocabulary, you’re going to feel more comfortable and more confident.
 This gives you more time to think, and reduces the pressure on you, so that you can try to use, try to activate, some of your passive vocabulary.
 This passive vocabulary will be activated once you start to speak more.
 At some point you have to speak, and speak a lot.
 However, it is amazing how much you can learn just through a very consistent program of listening and reading.
 Eventually, however, you have to activate it through lots of speaking.